Mining the Interactions Among Genes, Experiences, and the Environment to Improve Mental Health

 Deep inside the lab of Jordan W. Smoller, M.D., Sc.D., at Massachusetts General Hospital (MGH), a robotic arm reaches out to a plate of DNA samples, extracts hundreds of tiny portions, and spots them onto a computer chip.
 A laser fires and converts each speck into orange, green, and blue shapes that pop up on a nearby monitor.

-Smoller, a professor of psychiatry at Harvard Medical School and an associate professor in the department of epidemiology at the Harvard School of Public Health, treats patients in his clinical practice who are struggling with major depression, anxiety disorders, bipolar disorder, and other psychiatric disorders.
-Identifying the role of genes and experience in patients’ risk for developing these disorders has been the focus of his research career.
+In his clinical practice, Smoller, a professor of psychiatry at Harvard Medical School and professor in the department of epidemiology at the Harvard School of Public Health, treats patients who are struggling with major depression, anxiety disorders, bipolar disorder, and other psychiatric conditions.
+Identifying the role of genes and experience in patients’ risk for developing these illnesses has been the focus of his research career.
 Smoller is also the director of psychiatric genetics and the associate vice chair of MGH’s psychiatry department.

 As science has moved beyond the question of nature vs. nurture, Smoller and his colleagues at the hospital’s psychiatric and neurodevelopmental genetics unit of the Center for Human Genetic Research are at the forefront of efforts to determine the complex interplay of genes, experiences, and the environment in mental health development.
 One of their largest studies is comparing DNA samples and brain images of more than 3,000 people with and without mental health difficulties.
 They hope to be able to start answering how the brain’s basic systems and circuits can be disturbed in different ways at different times that predispose some people to mental illness while leaving others more resilient.

-The major treatments for most psychiatric disorders today are based on insights suggested half a century ago and were developed by trial and error.
-But substantial advances over the last decade can change that, Smoller says.
+Smoller notes that the major treatments for most psychiatric disorders today are based on insights suggested half a century ago and were developed by trial and error.
+But, he says, substantial advances over the last decade can change that.

 For the first time, he says, research “offers a window into something potentially much more powerful as a tool for developing treatment and prevention strategies.”

-“With this Initiative, we hope to catalyze the enormous universe of research on child development that’s going on across Harvard – at the Medical School, the Faculty of Arts and Sciences, the School of Education, the School of Public Health, and all of the other elements of the University,” he says.
+“We hope to catalyze the enormous universe of research on child development that’s going on across Harvard—at the Medical School, the Faculty of Arts and Sciences, the School of Education, the School of Public Health, and all of the other elements of the University,” Smoller says.
 “It’s a remarkable community of researchers, some of whom have not had an opportunity to engage in interdisciplinary exchange, and we want to build together a shared foundation of research that can create a much more sophisticated understanding of development.”

-“If we can mobilize and capitalize on what’s already going on in these diverse fields, that would be tremendous,” Smoller says of the Initiative’s potential.
+“If we can mobilize and capitalize on what’s already going on in these diverse fields, that would be tremendous,” Smoller says.
 “If we can then take that and catalyze new research and new interaction that crosses disciplines, we’ll really have something special.”